Chrysler Hemi engine: 315

-For 1956, Dodge increased the displacement to 315 cuin with a longer 3.80 in stroke and a taller raised-deck block and now with a polyspheric heads—no longer a Hemi.
-But the optional high-performance D-500 version of this engine had a four-barrel carburetor and a larger valved Dodge hemispherical combustion chambered head.
+For 1956, Dodge increased the displacement to 315 cuin with a longer 3.80 in stroke and a taller raised-deck block, but used polyspheric rather than hemi heads on the base version.
+The optional high-performance D-500 version had a four-barrel carburetor and a larger-valved Dodge hemispherical combustion chambered head.

 Also, a "race only" package called the D-500-1 or DASH 1 was available with a special aluminum dual four-barrel intake that sported a pair of Carter WCFB carburetors similar to the ones on the Chrysler 300B and DeSoto Adventurer.
 This engine used the same cylinder heads as the base D-500 model.

-The D-501 in 57 was the Chrysler 354 engine, not a Dodge-based engine.
+In 1957 the D-501 was the Chrysler 354 engine, not a Dodge-based engine.